GeorgesOatesLarsen/WebModLoader/docs/DesignSpec.md

 `loadModifiedSources` should be async, and the promise returned should pend until the sources have finished loading.

+Source code sets are passed around as key value sets, key being the name of the source code, value being the actual source code itself.

-Also note that the WebModLoader should probably be loaded in the content context (rather than the background script context), otherwise any APIs introduced will not be accessible at runtime.
+Also note that the WebModLoader should probably be instantiated in the content context (rather than the background script context), otherwise any APIs introduced will not be accessible at runtime.

-## The Mod Registry
+## The Mod Registry -- CHECK FOR REWRITE NEED
 The Mod Registry begins with Mod Providers.
 All WebModLoaders have two built-in mod providers: UserScriptModProvider and ExtensionModProvider Both of these will automatically scan for mods that are installed via a UserScript manager or via Extensions.